DOES LOW-DOSE NALTREXONE HELP LYME DISEASE

 LDN is not usually an immediate fix.

-A short bridge: LDN may reduce symptom burden in some patients, but it does not answer the larger question of why symptoms are persisting.
+Even when helpful, LDN does not answer the larger question of why symptoms persist.

 LDN may help selected patients as part of a broader Lyme disease recovery strategy.